 Stratigraphy (Methods)

 Several parallel literary and media archaeologies were formative in my approach to thinking through the history of laminate inscription.
-The specter of Friedrich Kittler haunts most work at the intersection of literary theory and media history.
-His legacy is complicated however by his sometimes fatalistic pronouncements.
-“Under the conditions of high technology, literature has nothing more to say,” he wrote in the conclusion of Gramophone, Film, Typewriter.6 Katherine Hayles, Lori Emerson, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of mapping the material specifics of these changing conditions.7 Their efforts led to a much-needed materialist corrective of scholarship that intitially emphasized the metaphysics of new media.
+The specter of Friedrich Kittler haunts many studies at the intersection of literary theory and media history, including this one.
+Kittler’s legacy is complicated however by his sometimes fatalistic pronouncements.
+“Under the conditions of high technology, literature has nothing more to say,” he wrote in the conclusion of Gramophone, Film, Typewriter.6 Katherine Hayles, Lori Emerson, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of mapping the material specifics of these changing conditions.7 Their efforts provided a much-needed materialist corrective of scholarship that initially emphasized the metaphysics of new media.

 Yet, the materialist perspective should not be overstated.
 Writers of a previous generation, such as Michael Heim and Pamela McCorduck, captured an important phenomenological insight when they referred to the “ephemeral quality” of electronic text, calling it “impermanent, flimsy, malleable, [and] contingent.”8 Electricity is truly a mercurial medium.
 Inscriptions on screen really do flicker and disappear at the loss of power.
-Our mistake is to treat digital text in analogy to print, on a singular, two-dimensional plane.
+Our mistake is to treat digital text in analogy to print, conceived along a singular, two-dimensional plane.
 The concept of laminates, which I borrow from geology, helps reconcile a discrepancy that characterizes the two conflicting traditions in the study of new media.

 Electronic text extends in multiple dimensions simultaneously.
 Its facets afford different views and strategies of interpretation depending on a reader’s vantage.
 The localized physics of inscription determine many of its specific capabilities.
 Where paper rapidly degrades under the heel of an eraser, a solid state drive can be erased millions of times before failure.
 Crucially, the medium is also affected by the physical limitations placed on the reader.
 A drive sealed or encrypted can be theoretically amenable to a forensic reading, but practically inaccessible.
 I turn to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, among others who in one way or another have inspired me to take a distinctly infrastructural approach to the historical study of such multifaceted epistemic artifacts.9

-I further use the concept of “stratigraphy” in contrast to media archaeology, where the term is used in its more evocative, metaphoric sense.10 The art of analyzing sedimentary rock layers dates back at least to the geological observations of the seventeenth century Danish scientist Nicolas Steno, later extended by John Strachey in his Observations on the Different Strata of Earths and Minerals (1727), and to the geological cross-sections of William Smith and William Maclure, who drew beautifully detailed cross-sections of British and American landscapes [Image 1].
+I further use the concept of “stratigraphy” literally, in contrast to media “archaeology,” where the spatial terms are used in their more evocative, metaphoric sense.10 The art of analyzing sedimentary rock layers dates back at least to the geological observations of the seventeenth century Danish scientist Nicolas Steno, later extended by John Strachey in his Observations on the Different Strata of Earths and Minerals (1727), and to the geological cross-sections of William Smith and William Maclure, who drew beautifully detailed cross-sections of British and American landscapes [Image 1].

 Image 1: Stratigraphic map legend: “Sketch of the Succession of Strata and their relative Altitudes.”11

-Stratigraphy is an apt borrowing when applied to the history of computer technology, where the various layers of historical development are often extant in one and the same device.
+Stratigraphy is an apt borrowing when applied to the history of computer technology, where the various layers of historical development are often extant on one and the same device.
 In this manner, the legacy of machine alphabets such as the Morse and Baudot alphabets is still present on modern devices through the American Standard Code for Information Interchange (ASCII) and Unicode Transformation Format (UTF) conventions.
-A “conversational,” text-based model of human computer-interaction developed in the 1960s coexists with the later, graphic-based “direct-interaction” modes of interaction in the innards of every modern mobile phone, game console, or tablet.12 The same can be said about “low-level” assembly languages, continuously in use since the 1950s alongside their modern counterparts.
+A “conversational,” text-based model of human computer-interaction developed in the 1960s coexists with the later, graphic-based “direct-interaction” modes of interaction in the innards of every modern mobile phone, game console, or tablet.12 The same can be said about “low-level” assembly languages, continuously in use since the 1950s alongside their modern “high-level,” strongly-abstracted counterparts.